caiquejjx/caiquejjx/README.md

 ## I'm a FullStack Developer!

-- 🌱 I’m currently going deeper in the computer science and improving my systems design skills
+- 🌱 I’m currently going deeper in computer science and improving my systems design skills

 ## Languages and Tools: